mzattera/v4j/docs/index.md

   ```

   Contains 10 tokens ("daiin", "shckhey", "ckhor", "chor", "shey", "kol", "chol", "chol", "kor", "chol") which are instances of
-  8 terms ("daiin", "shckhey", "ckhor", "chor", "shey", "kol", "chol" "kor").
+  8 terms ("daiin", "shckhey", "ckhor", "chor", "shey", "kol", "chol", "kor").

   When the distinction is not relevant, I might loosely use "word" (often in quotes) to refer to either tokens or terms.

-- Terms "transcription" and "transliteration" are used more or less interchangeably, though the latter is more correct.
+- The terms "**transcription**" and "**transliteration**" are used more or less interchangeably, though the latter is more correct.
-In both case we refer either to the process of capturing a text (typically the Voynich) in a file or to the outcome of such process.
+In both cases, we refer either to the process of capturing a text (typically the Voynich) in a file or to the outcome of such process.

 ### Working Notes